Sienci-Labs/Resources/gsender/ytsb-gs-using-gsender.md

 6. Do we have the Go To airplane .jpg?
 Or I can screen shot and inline text

 7. Is G90 absolute and G91 Relative movements?
+Yes

 ---